ZHeCensus/api-docs/_pages/guides/overview.md

 ### [Introduction]({{ '/guides/intro/' | relative_url }})

 A quick introduction in the background of the Census Bureau and its data, and using the various datasets using CitySDK.

-### Searching for Census Variables of Interest

-https://github.com/uscensusbureau/Census_Academy/blob/master/Courses/01_API_Introduction/02_Searching_for_Variables_of_Interest.md (needs to be updated for data.census.gov)